Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Any other emotion

-… all of which can affect the patient’s delivery experience and outcome.
+Each of these can affect the patient’s delivery.

 Acknowledge the emotions your patients are feeling and work to provide the support they need to have a positive labor and delivery.